 straight wool as sometimes the mill hands toss superwash fibers in there as well, so test before a large project.

-As before it is sold by the pound......$8.00 per pound
+As before it is sold by the pound......$9.50 per pound for Grab Bag materials.

-The workers at the mill see it a waste and sometimes the wool top and the superwash waste gets mixed, so test to be sure before you use it in a felted
+sometimes the wool top and the superwash waste gets mixed, so test to be sure before you use it in a felted

 colors, or stripes as well.....it is all in big bags shoved in a bin, and we pull it out, pack and ship...